Reading Comprehension Multiple Choice Questions Exercise 7

 Question 1 |

-Cosmetics have been used for thousands of years to improve the appearances of people and also to help keep them clean and healthy.
+Cosmetics have been used for thousands of years to improve the appearance of people and also to help keep them clean and healthy.
 We know that cosmetics were often used in ancient Egypt.
-Many beautiful jars and bottles which held oils and perfumes have been found and can be seen in museums.
+Many beautiful jars and bottles which hold oils and perfumes have been found and can be seen in museums.
 Men, in some primitive tribes and societies, also paint their faces and bodies.
-This is usually done to show that they are of some high rank.
-Sometimes, however, it is used to show that the people of that group are taking part in some form of ceremony.
+This is usually done to show that they are of a high rank.
+Sometimes, however, it is used to show that the people of that group are taking part in a ceremony.
 Today, in our society, cosmetics are usually used to improve the appearance of people and to make them appear healthy.
 It is not difficult to obtain cosmetics today.
-Many are made cheaply from synthetic materials and vegetable oils.
+Many are made affordably from synthetic materials and vegetable oils.

 Cosmetics have been _____.